 - Have fun with bubbles.
 One kid will be in charge of blowing them and the other of popping them.
 This will encourage sharing and give your little one a chance to experience both point of views of a situation.

 - Play balance challenges.
-One person has to count with his or her eyes closed and when he or she opens them the other persons have to hold a balance pose like standing on one foot or balancing a book on their heads.
+One person has to count with their eyes closed and when they opens them the other people have to hold a balance pose like standing on one foot or balancing a book on their heads.

-Apart from having an amazing time, your son will learn about compromising, sharing, and becoming a part of a team.
+Apart from having an amazing time, your little one will learn about compromising, sharing, and becoming a part of a team.
 Make today a great opportunity for a group activity!

 If you feel your little one is a bit shy during play time, check out this article.